 - Coordination to make managing structure of Helleh wetland, describing responsibilities and method of communication of this structure with other

 - Supplying enough financial resources

-- Operating prioritized actions of management plan by related systems and local societies and put management plan in programming work
+- Operating prioritized actions of the management plan by related systems and local societies and put a management plan in programming work

-- Supervision on operation of plan from local committee of wetland management and making monitoring system and evaluating result of plan
+- Supervision on the operation of the plan from the local committee of wetland management and making monitoring system and evaluating the result of the plan

-- Raising awareness of indigenous people by holding specialized workshop
+- Raising awareness of indigenous people by holding a specialized workshop